¾Ã¾Ã¾Ã¾Ã¾Ã¾Ã¾Ã¾«Æ·

 Health Care Delivery

-Using diverse research methodologies to enhance the delivery of care for children with medical conditions and their families.
+Using varied research methodologies to enhance the delivery of care for children with medical conditions and their families.

-Conducting research that provides data to promote equitable health care delivery, inclusive of underserved populations and addressing disparities in care.Ìý
+Conducting research that provides data to promote healthy outcomes and opportunities in care delivery, inclusive of populations facing multiple barriers to optimal health and addressing differences in access to care.Ìý

 Psychosocial & Behavioral Factors in Pediatric Health